shakacode/react_on_rails/docs/tutorial.md

 rails new test-react-on-rails --webpack=react

 cd test-react-on-rails
+bundle
 ```

-Note: if you are installing React On Rails in an existing app or an app that uses Rails pre 5.1.3, you will need to run these two commands as well:
+Note: if you are installing React On Rails in an existing app or an app that uses **Rails pre 5.1.3** (*not for Rails > 5.2*), you will need to run these two commands as well:

 ```
 bundle exec rails webpacker:install